 We will begin our study with a look at the popular teaching of "Holy Spirit Baptism " followed by a consideration of what might be called the "limited view."
 Afterwards I will present my personal view.
 But first the "charismatic" teaching.

 In the Neopentecostal view the baptism of the Holy Spirit is a sensational blessing available to all Christians.
 The broad Charismatic Movement teaches that Holy Spirit Baptism is an experience supplementary to conversion bestowing power for witnessing for the initial manifestation of speaking in tongues and sometimes for an additional miraculous gift of the Holy Spirit.3 This experience is sometimes called the "second blessing " and we are all urged to seek it although it is not always preached as necessary for salvation.
 It is an extra.
 I for my part am convinced that the experience is fully explicable and nonmiraculous.

-My friend Charles Elikwu today a ministry leader in Africa recounts his story:
+My friend Charles Elikwu, a powerful ministry leader in Africa and the United Kingdom, recounts his story:

 The church leaders asked me "Have you received the extra measure of the Holy Spirit?"
 I said no and they invited me to a special prayer service taking place a few nights later.

 That night there were about twenty of us who were being prayed for.
 We were all new converts and hadn t yet received the baptism of the Holy Spirit.
 The leaders began to pray for us and their voices got louder and louder.
 When they started screaming I was thinking to myself "What is this?"